|Amendments to Approved IRB Applications||IRB Applications|

 Visit the Forms section of the IRB website.

 That depends on the nature of your study and the characteristics of the people you intend to recruit.
-Research projects that involve only minimal risks are eligible for expedited review, for which you should allow at least 3 weeks.
-However, many if not most projects involve more than minimal risk (and amount of risk is determined by the chair of the IRB, not the investigator).
+Research projects that involve only minimal risks are eligible for expedited review, for which you should allow at least 3 – 4 weeks from submission to completion.
+Applications requiring substantial revisions may take considerably longer.
+Accordingly, it is important to submit a well-formulated and thoughtful application.

 No. There is no provision in the federal regulations that allow for IRB approval of research that has already been conducted.
 If data was collected for purposes that the IRB determines to be non-research (e.g., program evaluations for library or educational programs not initially intended to be used for research), IRB approval can be sought for the data analysis going forward.